badetitou/badetitou.github.io/misc/_drafts/2020-06-19-Download music.md

 This API allows us to access every element of our GPM library.

 I'm not that good in Python, but I know it is possible to control python over Pharo.
-So I decided to use the [pybridge](https://github.com/aranega/pybridge) project of Vincent Aranega.
+So I decided to use the [pybridge](https://github.com/aranega/pybridge) project of [Vincent Aranega](https://github.com/aranega).

-Pybridge allows us to use python language in Pharo.
+PyBridge allows us to use python language in Pharo.
 So, I'll use it to load and use the unofficial GPM API.

 #### Set up PyBridge

-PyBridge asks a bit of a SetUp.
+PyBridge is currently a work in progress and consequently asks a bit of a SetUp.
 One needs to download the server project and the Pharo client project.

 For the [Pharo client project](https://github.com/aranega/pybridge), it is super easy.